XingxinHE/Hex/pages/Differentiation.md

             - $$
               d=\sqrt{(x-a)^2+(y-b)^2}
               $$
             - Well.
 Actually this is not good.
-Since optimization problem always involves [[Derivative]] and the preceding form is hard to differentiate.
+Since optimization problem always involves [[derivative]] and the preceding form is hard to differentiate.
             - Therefore we can change it to the following
             - $$
               d^2=(x-a)^2+(y-b)^2